cgomesu/rpi-button-box/README.md

 # rpi-button-box
 Core program for a Raspberry Pi **button box controller** that uses the `gpiozero` Python library.
-This repo is a companion to my blog post about [repurposing external HDD cases into buttons boxes](https://cgomesu.com/blog/Rpi-button-box-ehdd-enclosure/).
+This repo is a companion to my blog post about [repurposing external HDD cases into button boxes](https://cgomesu.com/blog/Rpi-button-box-ehdd-enclosure/).
 If you have any questions or want to share your opinions, use the [Discussions](https://github.com/cgomesu/rpi-button-box/discussions) option.
 If you have issues with the program, then [open an issue](https://github.com/cgomesu/rpi-button-box/issues).

 ## Disclaimer
 This is free and has **no warranty** whatsoever.
 Use it at your own risk.
 Misconfigured pins might damage your board.